NDabiran/OSSBNN/README.md

 Clone this repository:
 `git clone git@github.com:NDabiran/OSS-BNN.git`

-This creates a virtual environment and installs requirement libraries:
+This creates a virtual environment and installs the required libraries:
 `chmod +x setup_env.sh`
 `./setup_env.sh`

-The codes are tested on Ubuntu 22.04, and various machines in the Digital Research Alliance of Canada consortium.
+The codes are tested on Ubuntu 22.04 and various machines in the Digital Research Alliance of Canada consortium.

 ## Repository Structure
 ```